pau1a/Transcrypt/IA.md

 # **8. URL Structure**

-This section details canonical URL formats, parameter rules, slug patterns, and structural URL boundaries.
-It ensures stability, readability, and long-term compatibility as the site evolves.
+This section defines the canonical URL patterns that determine how pages are addressed, indexed, and resolved across the system.
+It specifies the rules for slug formation, parameter handling, pagination, and reserved paths to ensure clarity, predictability, and long-term stability.
+URL patterns for key templates follow the structural forms shown in Appendix A, while all canonical, redirect, and metadata-dependent behaviours must conform to the field definitions and constraints set out in Appendix C.

 ## **8.1 Canonical Paths**